isaacllewellyn/ITWS4250-Database/README.md

  Then, run "python importer.py".

+To run project:

+ Make sure main.py "connection_string" is set along with the mongodb connection to whatever mongodb you have runnning.

+ Then, run "python importer.py"

 # Final Project Technical Information

 The `code` directory the code for our application.
 It uses python.
 Requirements to be installed are located within the "requirements.txt" file.

+The application loads our datasets into various tables throughout both databases.
+The main application helps users query the  database to find our more about fishing locations and historic locations around the State of New York.